Emily Lucas Blackall: Career

 In Won and not one, the two leading characters are Protestants belonging to different denominations, each having profound convictions.
 The story illustrates the unhappiness that may spring from such a union.
 "Melodies from nature", harmonized by William Wordsworth, and arranged by Blackall, was a collection of some of Wordsworth's poems, illustrated with photogravures, as a memorial of the poet and of England's lake country.
 Superior To Circumstances, described as being original in plot and treatment, was based upon Kingsley's expression that any man or woman, in any age, and under any circumstances, "who will, can live the heroic life and exercise heroic influences."
 The character of Margaret Strong was developed by the troubles through which she passed.
 Among these, she is falsely accused of the theft of a diamond necklace.
 The "conversation lessons" are characterized as a clever idea.
 The author was said to have, "a strong bias toward what is miscalled temperance, and meant by prohibition of spirituous and vinous liquors.

 Personal life

 Blackall married Christopher Rubey Blackall (born 1830) in 1873.
 He studied medicine and served as an assistant surgeon early during the American Civil War, but abandoned medicine in 1864.
-He was ordained to Christian ministry in 1880; and also worked as a newspaper editor.
-She died in New York City, March 28, 1892.
+He was ordained to Christian ministry in 1880, and also worked as a newspaper editor.

+She died in New York City, on March 28, 1892.